Gojo Guest House

 ・We can keep your luggages at reception,before Check-In or after Check-Out.

 ・We don't accept credit card.
 We require full payment upon Check-In time.

 - Internet Access

 An important Buddhist pilgrimage stop, this temple was founded in 963 by Kūya Shōnin, who carved an image of an 11-headed Kannon and...

 Kawai Kanjirō Memorial Hall

 This small memorial hall is one of Kyoto’s most commonly overlooked little gems.
 The hall was the home and workshop of one of Japan’s...

 This small shrine honors Ebisu, the god of prosperity.
 Naturally, it's a popular spot with local businesspeople.

-Put on by the Miyagawa-chō geisha district, this is a wonderful geisha dance is among the most picturesque performances of the Kyoto...
+Put on by the Miyagawa-chō geisha district, this wonderful geisha dance is among the most picturesque performances of the Kyoto year....

 For excellent soba noodles and well-presented tempura sets (among other things) in the area of Kiyomizu-dera, try this comfortable and...